Spring 2017 Assessments

 - Colorado - Spring 2017 CMAS and CoAlt Procedures Manual updated 11.28.16

 - Colorado-adapted Student Registration/Personal Needs Profile (SR/PNP) File Layouts

-Practice testing environments, also referred to as ePATs (electronic Practice Assessment Tools), that help to familiarize students with the testing environment can be accessed at http://www.pearsonaccess.com.
+Practice testing environments, also referred to as ePATs (electronic Practice Assessment Tools), help to familiarize students with the testing environment.
 Districts are strongly encouraged to give students time to practice the tests before actual testing.
-The practice environment will help students navigate through the testing environment and use the embedded supports.
+The practice environment will help students navigate through the testing environment and learn to use the embedded supports.

 The frameworks list the percent representation and number of score points for each of the reporting categories/standard areas that will appear on the summative assessments.
 They also specify the Evidence Outcomes that are eligible for inclusion on the state assessments.
 Topics explicitly identified in the Social Studies standards are legitimate content for the assessment in addition to the standards' concept and skills.

 CDE has incorporated feedback on the draft versions of the frameworks from content experts and educators in the field to create the final versions.
 Small shifts in distribution of points were made across Social Studies standards in grade 4 and Science standards in grades 5 and 8.
 In addition to a shift in the distribution of points in high school Social Studies, changes were made to the assessable content in high school civics and economics.

 Invitation to be included in the Educator Pool

 If you are interested in participating in assessment development committees, please access the Educator Database questionnaire.